SEI-R-7-26/class_wiki/README.md

 ___
 <details><summary><strong>Additional Resources</strong></summary><p>

 Here is a list of additional resources, hand-picked by your instructors.
-If you find that you don't have the time during cohort, these resources will stil help to solidify your understanding of key concepts well past graduation.
+If you find that you don't have the time during cohort, these resources will still help to solidify your understanding of key concepts well past graduation.
 This list is split into 4 sections and will grow over time as more concepts have been covered:

 ___
   <ul>